convergence-lab/covid19-detection/README.md

 # covid19-detection

-COVID19-detection is a Deep Learning Model to detect infected COVID19 or not.
+COVID19-detection is a Deep Learning Model to detect infected COVID19 from chest X-ray image.
 ROC AUC is about 96%.

 ## download